paultreg/GIA-Assessment-Tool/README.md

 This work is described in detail in Alvarez Rodriguez et al (2025).
 Please cite this paper if you use this code.

 Alvarez Rodriguez, G., Tregoning, P., & McGirr, R. (2025).
 A tool to assess the accuracy of glacial isostatic adjustment predictions of present‐day crustal uplift rates. _Geophysical Research Letters_, 52, e2025GL116421. [https://doi.org/10.1029/2025GL116421](https://doi.org/10.1029/2025GL116421).

-Alvarez Rodriguez, G., P. Tregoning and R. McGirr (2025), "A tool to assess the accuracy of Glacial Isostatic Adjustment predictions of present-day crustal uplift rates", _Geophysical Research Letters_, Accepted September 2025.